Updated: Jan 10

 Drainage Systems-Adding underground drains can assist in redirecting surface water or ground water away from an area.
 These trench drains should ideally be installed in areas where excess water is pooling.
 They are constructed of three main components.

 Piping—Trench drains contain perforated pipes to carry excess water away.
 The perforations allow water to enter the pipe freely and then transport the water to another location, such as a storm drain.

 Gravel—Gravel surrounds the pipe.
-Its porous nature allows water to filter down freely enough to ensure that any and all water can enter the pipe but slowly enough that the system will not be overwhelmed.
+It's porous nature allows water to filter down freely enough to ensure that any It's and all water can enter the pipe but slowly enough that the system will not be overwhelmed.
 The gravel should be round stone (3/4″) to allow the water to flow.